Graveney School: History

 Graveney School can trace its origins back to a school founded in the late 1660s by Sir Walter St John, 3rd Baronet, in Battersea, and the modern Graveney was established in 1986 as an amalgamation of Ensham School (for girls) and Furzedown Secondary School (mixed).
 Furzedown was formed in 1977 as an amalgamation of Battersea Grammar School (for boys) and Rosa Bassett School (for girls).

 Created as a standard comprehensive school under the control of the local education authority (initially the ILEA, later Wandsworth), a significant change occurred in 1991 when Graveney became a grant-maintained school, giving far greater control to the school governors.
 Following the changes resulting from the School Standards and Framework Act 1998, which abolished grant-maintained status, the school preserved a degree of independence by electing to become a foundation school.

 The school achieved Technology College status in 1995 and also moved to a partially selective admissions policy in September of that year.
 From the introduction of selection the school was permitted to choose up to 50% of pupils by ability; however, this was reduced to 25% in 2000, increased to 30% in 2001 and reduced back to 25% in 2004, Graveney School converted to become an academy on 1 August 2011.

 Years 7 to 11

 When students begin their education at Graveney in Year 7, they are placed into sets depending on their Year 6 SATs and their Wandsworth test result.
 After Christmas of year 9, usually February, students pick their GCSE options.
-English Language and Literature, Maths, Science and PE are compulsory for the two years.
+English Language and Literature, Maths, Science, Religious Studies and PE are compulsory for the two years.